“Nature’s Green is Gold…Nothing Gold can stay” Robert Frost

 The Japanese Garden at the largest in North America, I have always found Japanese Gardens relaxing.
 I’m still may be a bit partial to the one in Golden Gate Park in San Francisco, but this one would definitely be a strong second.

 While much smaller than the Japanese garden, the Chinese garden does have a serene pagoda and moon gate.

 The English and Italian Gardens

 There are also several smaller gardens including the Shakespeare Garden (which features all the plants and flowers mentioned in the Bard’s many works.
-And a Biblical Garden that features plants and flowers mentioned in the Bible.

 There is a lot more to see here, a pioneer village, a garden featuring plants cultivated by George Washington Carver, a German garden and Butterfly Garden.
 The admission is 12.00 for adults and 8.00 for children, but this really is a one of a kind place.
 There is a smaller and much less expensive Botanical Garden in Forest Park (The Jewel Box) which is only one dollar, but I would definitely believe you will get your money’s worth here especially in the spring and summer.
 There are also festivals throughout the year including a Japanese and Chinese festival and the holiday light show which are equally worth visiting.